How do we Process Life?

 Actions– Based on what we are feeling, we begin to make choices in our heart and take action.
 It is very difficult (though not impossible) to act contrary to our emotions.
 Most people struggle to rise above feelings.

-- Pull away from things when we are afraid.
+- We pull away from things when we are afraid.

-- Neglect our duties when we are depressed.
+- We neglect our duties when we are walking in our flesh.

-- Avoid a person when we are angry with them.
+- We avoid a person when we are angry with them.

-T.E.A.- Over a period of time we build habits.
+Think-Emote-Act (T.E.A.)- Over a period of time we build habits.
 We begin to automatically think, emote, and act in the same way that we always have.
+We have probably been doing this from childhood.
 Notice that this is based on our thinking/beliefs.
-If we don’t change our beliefs, we will emote and respond in the same way as we have always done.
+If we don’t change our thinking and beliefs, we will emote and respond in the same way as we have always done.

 Character– The habitual way that we respond to people and circumstances becomes to be seen as our character.
-We make excuses for ourselves and others because of personality or character.
+We make excuses for ourselves and others because of our personality or character.
+This is often referred to as the victim mentality.

 - Angry person